 As you have probably already noticed, Facebook is going through dramatic changes.
-Now, they are about to roll out massive updates to its newsfeed that will dramatically change the type of content you see.
+Now, they have rolled out massive updates that dramatically change the type of content you see.

 Facebook noted they will rank news outlets it deems to be “reputable.”
 Here is a recent Fox Business report on the massive changes: